dabzse/HackerRank/README.md

   - Closures and Decorators
   - Debugging
   - Numpy
-  - Regex and Parsing (not yet started, but will be done in this month)
+  - Regex and Parsing (in progress [if everything goes well, will be done in this month])

 I will continue to add solutions as I go along.